 Long-haul truck drivers who are currently employed in Saskatchewan province and hold a valid Provisional Work Permit are eligible to apply for Canadian Permanent Resident status through this sub- category.

-The Saskatchewan Entrepreneur Sub-Category is a program that enables applicants and their families to acquire, establish, or partner in a business within the province.
+families to acquire, establish, or partner in a business within the province.
 To be eligible, applicants must actively participate in managing the business and reside in Saskatchewan.
-The process is composed of three stages:
+The process is composed of three stages

 The International Graduate Entrepreneur Sub-Category in Saskatchewan is designed to help international students who have graduated from institutions in the province to stay in Saskatchewan as entrepreneurs and bring investment to their businesses.